-Service Description Custom elliptic curve parameters With FIPS mode disabled, users are able to load non-approved custom elliptic curve parameter sets for both CA and encryptor certificates for use by ECDSA and ECDH during secure session establishment.
-In this mode an extended list of OpenSSL built in Elliptic Curves will also be available to the user.
+Service Description OCI VICE Description Custom elliptic curve parameters With FIPS mode disabled, users are able to load non-approved custom elliptic curve parameter sets for both CA and encryptor certificates for use by ECDSA and ECDH during secure session establishment.
+In this mode an extended list of OpenSSL1 built in Elliptic Curves will also be available to the user.
 RSA legacy certificate support With FIPS mode disabled, users are able to load RSA certificates with key sizes < 2048 bits.
 Entropy load With FIPS mode disabled, users are able to load their own entropy pool onto the encryptor via the upgrade process.
 This entropy pool is used in place of the internal DRBG until it is exhausted or the service is disabled.
 The pool is deleted during an erase operation.
-TACACS+ TACACS+ can be configured in the module to allow AAA services to be provided from a remote TACACS+ server.
+Customisable AES S-Boxes With FIPS mode is disabled, users are able to modify the AES S-Boxes by loading configuration information into the encryptor via the CLI.
+This feature is disabled by default and only available to the user when FIPS mode is disabled.
+TACACS+ 2 TACACS+ can be configured in the module to allow AAA services to be provided from a remote TACACS+ server.
 When the user enables TACACS+ they are given a warning that TACACS+ uses non-approved algorithms and an audit log message stating that TACACS+ has been enabled is created.
 The fips CLI command will also give the user a warning if algorithms unsupported by FIPS140-2 are in service.

-Note 1: OpenSSL version 1.0.1h Note 2: TACACS+ uses MD5
+Note 1: OpenSSL version 1.1.0f Note 2: TACACS+ uses MD5